The Ruelle zeta function at zero for nearly hyperbolic 3-manifolds

 \subsection{Outline of the proof}

 We now outline the proof of Theorem~\ref{thm:main}.
 We use the microlocal approach to Pollicott--Ruelle resonances and dynamical zeta functions, which we review here~-- see~\S\ref{sec:contactflows} for details and~\S\ref{s:history} for a historical overview.
 Let $M=S\Sigma$ be the sphere bundle of $(\Sigma,g)$ and $X\in C^\infty(M;TM)$ be the generator of the geodesic flow.
-The geodesic flow is a \emph{contact flow}, i.e. there exists a 1-form $\alpha\in C^\infty(M;T^*M)$ such that $\iota_X\alpha=1$, $\iota_Xd\alpha=0$, and $\alpha\wedge d\alpha\wedge d\alpha$ is nonvanishing.
+The geodesic flow is a \emph{contact flow}, i.e. there exists a 1-form $\alpha\in C^\infty(M;T^*M)$ such that $\iota_X\alpha=1$, $\iota_Xd\alpha=0$, and $\alpha\wedge d\alpha\wedge d\alpha$ is a nonvanishing volume form.
 When $g$ has negative curvature, the geodesic flow is \emph{Anosov}, i.e. the tangent spaces $T_\rho M$ decompose into a direct sum of the flow, unstable, and stable subspaces.
-Denote by $E_u^*$, $E_s^*$ the dual unstable/stable subbundles of the cotangent bundle $T^* M$; these define closed conic subsets of~$T^*M\setminus 0$.
+Denote by $E_u^*$, $E_s^*$ the dual unstable/stable subbundles of the cotangent bundle $T^* M$, that is, $E_u^*$, $E_s^*$ are the annihilators of unstable/stable plus flow directions; these define closed conic subsets of~$T^*M$.

 Define the spaces of \emph{resonant $k$-forms at~0}